ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/listeners.md

 ### Binds

 These are the combinations of Virtual IP and port that this listener will respond to, you can add multiple binds per listener.
-If you only have one Virtual IP assigned to a load balancer then this will automatically be filled in to the VIP field, otherwise you will get a search box allowing you to select the correct VIP for that bind.
+If you only have one Virtual IP assigned to a load balancer then this will automatically be filled into the VIP field.
+Otherwise, you will get a search box allowing you to select the correct VIP for that bind.

 Each listener needs to have at least one bind and can have as many as needed.
 Click the "Add Bind" button to add a new VIP / Port combination and the red X to delete a bind.